*Many thanks to Lisa Hall and HQ Stories for my review copy*

 Today I’m delighted to have not only a review, but a Q&A with lovely Lisa🙂

 About the book:

-You can purchase your copy by clicking HERE.
+You can purchase a copy by clicking the link below:

 About the author: